THE INDIAN NATIONAL ARMY – SOME UNANSWERED QUESTIONS

 In November 1943 Bose was

-hand over to the Provisional Government of Free India the Andaman and Nicobar islands in the Bay of Bengal ,
+invited to Tokyo Japan Nicobar islands in the Bay of Bengal ,

 which the Japanese had occupied in early 1942.
 This would give his government a